Hannah Berry mostly makes comics, but is also a writer, illustrator, podcaster and editorial gun-for-hire.

-Her first graphic novel BRITTEN AND BRÜLIGHTLY, begun while studying an illustration degree at the University of Brighton, was published by Jonathan Cape in 2008.
+Her first graphic novel BRITTEN & BRÜLIGHTLY, begun while studying an illustration degree at the University of Brighton, was published by Jonathan Cape in 2008.
 It has subsequently been published in the USA, Italy, Holland, France and Serbia, with the French edition chosen as part of the official selection for the 2010 Angoulême International Comics Festival.
-Her second graphic novel ADAMTINE was published in 2012, also by Cape, and she is currently working on a third, LIVESTOCK, due in 2017.
+Her second graphic novel ADAMTINE was published in 2012, also by Cape, and she is just putting the finishing touches to a third, LIVESTOCK, due in 2017.
 She currently does a weekly cartoon strip for the New Statesman, ‘Vox Pop’, about humans and how funny they are.

 She is half Ecuadorian, lives in Brighton, and is extremely partial to cashews; the Ferrari of the nut world.